DanySK/course-laboratory-of-software-systems/slides/content/04-build-automation/_index.md

 ## Gradle: task types

-Gradle offers some facilities to make it writing new tasks easier
+Gradle offers some facilities to make writing new tasks easier
 <br>
 An example is the [`org.gradle.api.Exec`](https://docs.gradle.org/current/javadoc/org/gradle/api/tasks/Exec.html) task type, representing a command to be executed on the underlying command line